dave-hudson/metaphor/README.md

 Metaphor is a simple declarative language designed to create Maximal Instruction Prompts (MIPs) for Large Language Models (LLMs).

-Metaphor follows a very simple design that captures a target objective for the LLM to fulfil.
-This target is supported by a hierarchical description of the scope the LLM is being asked to use to fulfil the target.
+Metaphor follows a very simple design that captures an action objective for the LLM to fulfil.
+This action is supported by a hierarchical description of the context the LLM is being asked to use to fulfil the action.

 The design is natural language based but this use of natural language is slightly constrained by some keywords so m6rc can construct more effective MIP prompts.